 - Overlimit fee: $40

-There is no current miles-earning sign-up bonus for the HSBC Revolution card, however you can choose from a welcome gift if you spend at least $800 within a qualifying spend period after your account opening date.
+There is no current miles-earning sign-up bonus for the HSBC Revolution card, however you can earn S$200 cashback if you spend at least $500 within a qualifying spend period after your account opening date.

 The qualifying spending period for the sign-up bonus is based on the date your card account is opened, as follows: